 Mr. Lyerla is respected in his field.
-He has been recognized by Chambers USA, where he has been described as "enormously, enormously talented," “a brilliant strategist” and "smart, hardworking and at the peak of his career."
+He has been recognized by Chambers USA, where he has been described as “enormously, enormously talented” and “a brilliant strategist.”
+In the most recent edition of Chambers USA, Mr. Lyerla is described as having a “very strong reputation” and being a “very sophisticated and effective patent litigator.”
+Regularly engaged by life sciences companies, he is also adept counsel for misappropriation of trade secrets claims.
 He is included in The Best Lawyers in America - 2014-present (Litigation-Intellectual Property).The IAM Patent 1000 (2014) describes Mr. Lyerla: “Lyerla commands attention and respect in the courtroom and is great at reading judges.
 He can take over cases that have gone south and resuscitate them.”
 He has been selected as a Super Lawyer in Illinois repeatedly, including as one of the top 100 lawyers in Illinois multiple times.
 He has been selected as a member of the Leading Lawyer network for intellectual property litigation.
 He is regularly listed in Who’s Who in the World, Who’s Who in America and Who’s Who in the Law.
 Mr. Lyerla is Martindale AV Preeminent rated, Martindale-Hubbell's highest peer recognition for ethical standards and legal ability.

 Mr. Lyerla is a thought leader in patent and trade secret litigation.
 He regularly speaks and publishes on issues in patent and trade secret litigation.
 He is Editor-in-Chief and a Principal Author of Antitrust Issues in Intellectual Property Law, a new book published by the ABA in May 2016.
 He was a member of the advisory committee of lawyers and judges in the Northern District of Illinois that wrote the local rules for patent litigation now adopted by that court.
 He is a contributing author to Patent Claim Construction in the Federal Circuit published by West.
 He was editor in chief of the ABA publication Intellectual Property Litigation for 15 years and now serves on the editorial board.
 Mr. Lyerla’s article titled “Understand the Two Approaches to Claim Construction” was cited and quoted by the U.S. Court of Appeals for the Federal Circuit as secondary authority in its 2012 opinion in MySpace, Inc. v.
 GraphOn Corporation, 2011-1149 (Fed.
 Cir.
 March 2, 2012).